 How do I become a CASA Volunteer?

-Of course, it starts with an application.
+The first step is to attend an Information Session.
+Next, you will fill out an online application.
 This is followed by an interview, background screening, and then 36 hours of training.
 Currently all training is virtual.
 Lastly, the judge swears you in as an officer of the court.
-A good place to start is by attending one of our brief, information sessions.
-Click the button below to see the dates available.
+Click the button below to see the dates available for your first step.